greglook/cljstyle/doc/configuration.md

 * `trailing-blanks?`

   Whether more newline characters besides the one covered by `enabled?` are permitted.
-If `trailing-blanks?` is false and `enabled?` is false, no newline characters are permitted at the end of a file.
-If `trailing-blanks?` is false and `enabled?` is true, only one newline character is permitted.
+If `enabled?` is false, `trailing-blanks?` has no effect.
+If `enabled?` is true and `trailing-blanks?` is false, only one newline character is permitted at the end of files.

 ### `:comments`